Water leaks

 Cause:

-• Forced air extraction for the passenger compartment is often located in the lower area of the side panel of the luggage compartment.
-The housing of the ventilation system is sealed with foam waterproofing on the side of the body.
+• The forced air suction for the car's interior is often located in the lower area of the side panel of the luggage compartment.
+The ventilation system housing is sealed with foam waterproofing from the body side.

-• The rubber damper for forced air suction must be able to move freely.
+• The rubber flap of the forced air exhaust must be able to move freely.

 Corrective action:

-• Remove forced air suction.
-Disconnect the bumper if necessary.
+• Remove the forced air suction.
+If necessary, detach the bumper.

-• Check the sealing area between body and body as well as the rubber damper.
+• Check the sealing area between the body and the housing, as well as the rubber flap.

 • Replace damaged foam waterproofing if necessary.